 The broad themes of the hepatology research group are:

-- Protection from hepatitis C virus infection – PI Professor Matthew Cramp
+- Protection from hepatitis C virus infection – (principal investigator) PI Professor Matthew Cramp

-- Lipid metabolism and the pathogenesis & treatment of non-alcoholic steatohepatitis – PI Dr David Sheridan
+- Lipid metabolism and the pathogenesis and treatment of non-alcoholic steatohepatitis – PI Dr David Sheridan

 - Alcoholic hepatitis – PI Ashwin Dhanda